-Those were great days for Luton, whose demise over the last 10 years - courtesy of administration, mismanagement and heavy points deductions - has reduced their standing to that of a frustrated non-league club longing to regain its Football League status.
+Those were great days for Luton, whose - courtesy of administration, mismanagement and heavy points deductions - has reduced their standing to that of a frustrated non-league club longing to regain its Football League status.

 "The 80s was a tremendous time for Luton and it was masked by one of those silly events.
 It was crazy," said Pleat.